oscr/raspberrypi_linux/README.md

     git clone --branch jethro --depth 1 git://git.yoctoproject.org/poky cd poky

+__TODO__ Try with the new release krogoth: https://www.yoctoproject.org/downloads/yocto-project

 We then have to set up our build environment.

     source oe-init-build-env qemu-build